 2. Pay for car loan and season parking with your credit card

-Use your credit card to pay for car loan and/or season parking.
+Use your credit card and pay for your car loan and/or season parking.
 The cashback earned can help to offset your spendings.
 In an ideal world, you would be able to make all payments through your credit cards to maximise your rewards earned, such as miles, cashback and points.
 However, these costs are normally only payable through bank transfers or cheques, with credit card companies typically excluding such payments from earning rewards.

-Carpool to save on car-related expenses
+3. Carpool to save on car-related expenses

 With a limit of 2 carpool trips each day that you would already be making to and from work, the average earnings of $8 to $12 each ride adds up to a nice sum of $600 a month to cover your car-related costs!

-Compare car loans
+4. Compare car loans

 There are many different financing options in the market to help ease the strain of this sizeable purchase.
 Be sure to check out comparison sites such as BankBazaar or Value Champion, where they have compiled comprehensive information all in one place — such as each bank’s and finance company’s car loan eligibility, interest rates and documentation needs.
 While low interest rates are an important factor,, make sure that you also pay attention to the other factors that may change the cost of your loans — the repayment period, principal costs, and ultimately, choosing the loan most suitable for your financial position.

-Compare car insurance
+5. Compare car insurance

 Car insurance is a mandatory cost that makes up on average about 10% of your total car costs over the 10 years of car ownership.
 With many insurance options in the market, how much each car owner pays depends on many factors, such as the coverage you seek, the type of car you own, as well as your driving history.
-Luckily for consumers, there are many comparison sites such as iMoney that will help you look for the most suitable insurance policy, and providing a clearer look of the different packages and premiums at a glance.
+Luckily for consumers, there are many comparison sites such as Motorist that will help you look for the most suitable insurance policy, and providing a clearer look of the different packages and premiums at a glance.

-Use the best petrol credit cards
+6. Use the best petrol credit cards

 Petrol costs are unavoidable when owning a car, so you might as well get additional savings on them.
 Start with identifying the petrol company you’ll frequent the most such as the stations nearest your home or workplace so you don’t have to make detours to fuel up.
 Based on the petrol company(s) you’ve selected, choose the petrol credit card that gives you the best discounts.
 With many credit cards vying for the title of the ‘Best petrol credit card’ it can be confusing — comparison sites such as MoneySmart make it easier to identify the card most suitable for you.
 With the right card, you enjoy instant discounts on top of other discounts such as loyalty cards or station discounts, just be sure you take note of card terms such as minimum spending requirements to enjoy the discounts.